nick4f42/windmill-visual/README.md

 ---

+## Features

+- View that can be dragged / zoomed
+- Creating and deleting points
+- Manually selecting a new pivot point
+- Arrows that show the path that the pivot point takes
-The box in the upper lefthand corner will display all keybinds when the cursor is over it.
+- Putting the cursor over the box on the top left will display all keybinds